coen-hyde/mangomodel-search/README.md

 *  $sort - Specify the property and method to sort by.
 Syntax is property name followed by an optional comma and sort method. eg. "age,desc".
 Default is "created_at,desc"

 *  $from - A data point to return results only after and including from that point.
-The property this data point this refers to is determined by the sort option. eg. By defaut sort is sorting the created_at property in descending order.
+The property this data point refers to is determined by the sort option. eg. By defaut sort is sorting the created_at property in descending order.
 Therefore If you specify a from option it's value must be date and the query will return all results created less than and including the date provided in the from option.

 *  $until - Similar to from but in reverse.
 Using the created_at example again.
 If a until is specified instead of from, it will return all results upto and including the value provided in the until option.